ts-kontakt/df2tables/README.md

 const data = /*[tab_data*/ [...] /*tab_data]*/;
 ```
+While comnt is used to ensure that the html template works independently, it is still possible to place other types of templates, e.g. nijna, and render the final content

 Copy and modify `datatable_templ.html` to apply custom styling or libraries, then pass the new template path to `templ_path`.